 In the UK the average amount of total chlorine is 0.5mg/l.
 This is a target that water companies try to keep, but can it go up to 1mg/l.
 The world health organisation set a health based guideline of 5mg/L for drinking water.

 You can purchase a chlorine test kit or digital meter to give you a better idea.
 We have used and recommend the Hanna Handheld Colorimeters - HI-701 Free Chlorine and HI-711 Total Chlorine.
-If you have both, you can subtract the Free Chlorine result from the total chlorine result to let the know the combined/bound chlorine - which is predominantly the chloramine content.
+If you have both, you can subtract the Free Chlorine result from the total chlorine result to let the know the combined/bound chlorine.

-We have tested the tap water at our offices in Sheffield on multiple occasions at different times of day.
-We have found the upper total chlorine to be 0.5mg/l, this is usually at peak water use times like early morning and late afternoon, and lower level to be 0.3mg/l.
-There seems to be a consistent amount of chloramine at 0.2mg/l, and a more variable amount of free chlorine depending on how quickly it's moving through the municipal water supply system.
+Ecothrive tested the tap water in the offices in Sheffield on multiple occasions at different times of the day.
+They have found the upper total chlorine to be 0.5mg/l, which is usually at peak water use times like early morning and late afternoon, and the lower level to be 0.3mg/l.
+There seems to be an amount of chloramine at 0.2mg/l, and a more variable amount of free chlorine depending on how quickly it's moving through the municipal water supply system.

 How much total chlorine will neutralise treat?